Imprint: Books on Tape

 13 Hours and 32 Minutes

-Tags: historical fiction, england, jane austen, servants, historical, 19th century, romance, austen, retelling, regency, british, love, napoleonic wars, war, austen inspired, english, 21st century, history, uk, family, adult, historical novel, british fiction, great britain, secrets, soldiers, domestic service, domestic servants, literature, upstairs downstairs
+Tags: historical fiction, england, jane austen, servants, historical, 19th century, romance, austen, retelling, regency, british, love, napoleonic wars, war, austen inspired, english, 21st century, history, great britain, uk, family, adult, historical novel, british fiction, secrets, soldiers, domestic service, british literature, domestic servants, literature

 • Pride and Prejudice was only half the story •